Decoding algorithms for surface codes: Decoders for surface codes

 \subsubsection{Modifications and re-weighting for specific noise models}

-Biased channels are important since experimentally implemented qubits have shown lower dephasing times, $T_2$, than relaxation times, $T_1$, which implies that those qubits are more prone to suffer from dephasing errors than bit-flip errors (recall the GAPDPTA channel) \cite{approximatingDec,TVQC,inid}.
+Biased channels are important since for some experimentally implemented qubits, such as ion traps or spin qubits, have shown lower dephasing times, $T_2$, than relaxation times, $T_1$, which implies that those qubits are more prone to suffer from dephasing errors than bit-flip errors (recall Section \ref{secnoisemod}) \cite{approximatingDec,TVQC,inid}.
 Bias values in the range of $\eta\in [1,10^6]$ are typical depending on the technology used for constructing the qubits \cite{approximatingDec,josuPhD}.
-Therefore, the way to deal with biased noise has been studied by modifying the surface code structure so that the $Z$-subgraph contains more information than the $X$-subgrahp, i.e. rectangular surface codes, \cite{xzzx, fragile, rectangularbias} or by modifying the MWPM decoder by making it aware of the symmetries of the code \cite{tuckettmwpmbias}.
-In addition, the noise in experimentally constructed hardware is not identically distributed (recall the i.ni.d. error model) \cite{recMWPM, inid, fastfading, roffeinid}.
+Therefore, some studies have been directed towards better adapting surface codes to $Z$ biased noise, either by introducing more $Z$-checks producing rectangular surface codes \cite{xzzx, fragile, rectangularbias}, tailoring the codes so as to have all checks susceptible to $Z$ noise \cite{xzzx, fragile} or by modifying the MWPM decoder by making it aware of the symmetries of the code \cite{tuckettmwpmbias}.
+In addition, the noise in experimentally constructed hardware is not identically distributed (recall the i.ni.d. error model) \cite{recMWPM, inid, roffeinid, fastfading}.
 The performance of surface codes is significantly affected by such non-uniformity of the noise in the data qubits of the lattice, as some of the data qubits will have a higher tendency to suffer from errors than other, and the standard MWPM decoder calculates the perfect matching considering that all the qubits are equiprobable.
 Thus, methods based on reweighting the syndrome subgraphs as a function of the probability of error of each of the qubits have been proposed so that the MWPM problem is solved over a weighted graph that takes such effects in consideration \cite{recMWPM,inid}.
 Another limitation of the standard MWPM decoder is the fact that since the $Z$ and $X$-subgraphs are decoded independently, $Y$-errors are underestimated.
 In fact, since $Y$-errors are combinations of bit- and phase-flips, it can be considered that there exists a correlation among them.
-Therefore, information can be passed from the $Z$-subgraph to the $X$-subgraph, and vice versa, so that the correlation betwen those events is taken into account by reweighting the other subgraph as a function of what has been estimated in the other \cite{recMWPM,xzcorrelation,fowlercorr}.
+Therefore, information can be passed from the $Z$-subgraph to the $X$-subgraph, and vice versa, so that the correlation between those events is taken into account by reweighting the other subgraph as a function of what has been estimated in the other \cite{recMWPM,xzcorrelation,fowlercorr}.